manfreddiaz/manfreddiaz.github.io/_posts/2025-02-10-the-problems-with-ml-evaluation.md

 ---
 layout: distill
-title: The Many Problems with ML Evaluation
+title: "Beyond The Score: The Problematic Science of ML Evaluation"
-description: Distilling the persistent issues with ML evaluation through examples
+description: In this post, the first of a three-part series, I want to share my perspective on the numerous persistent issues in ML evaluation.
 tags: ml evaluation elo statistics social-choice
 giscus_comments: true
 date: 2025-02-10